spree/spree-guides/content/integration/endpoints/rlm_integration.md

 ### Flush

 Exports the stored lines in 2 different csv files.
 One for Amazon imported orders, and one for the regular Spree orders.
-Flush is called from the Hub periodically, using a scheduler.
-When Flush is called, it loads every shipment in the database that hasn't yet been sent into a CSV file.
+Flush is called from the hub periodically, using a scheduler.
+When flush is called, it loads every shipment in the database that hasn't yet been sent into a CSV file.

 #### File Structure

 Every line item on every shipment waiting to be flushed will be included in the file when the flush action is run.
-All of the Order Header information, such as number, address and totals are included on every line, so that RLM knows how to process it.
+All of the order header information, such as number, address and totals are included on every line, so that RLM knows how to process it.
 A line is generated for each item on the shipment, containing identifying information (SKU, style, color, size), transactional information (price and discount), and quantity to ship.

 #### File Names